discordplace/lantern/README.md

 > - `PRESENCE INTENT`
 > - `GUILD MEMBERS INTENT`

+> [!NOTE]
+> __**For production use**__ you should connect your domain to Cloudflare.
+Without Cloudflare, the server will not be able to get the visitor's IP addresses.
+In development environment, server will use `unknown` as the IP addresses.

 ## Contributing

 We welcome contributions from the community!
 If you'd like to contribute to the project, please follow these guidelines: